+A common misconception among dancers is the idea that a “healthy” diet means eating the “right” foods, avoiding the “bad” foods, and achieving a certain weight.
 To best address the role of nutrition in a dancer’s diet, let’s look at the most common questions that I receive as a dance nutritionist.

 Question 1: What types of food should dancers eat?

+Though calories are often feared in our diet-obsessed culture, calories are essential to a dancer’s active lifestyle.
 A balanced diet incorporates meals and snacks that balance all three macronutrients: carbohydrates, protein, and fats.
 This ratio, or what I like to call the “nutrient mix,” is critical to a dancer’s menu.

-Protein has long been considered the star macronutrient in our diet-drenched culture.
+Protein (goal: 12-15% of a dancer’s diet) has long been considered the star macronutrient in our diet-drenched culture.
 While protein plays a key role in muscle building, the body also requires carbs and fats.
 Without these two macros, the body breaks down muscle (protein stores) for energy.
 Protein is found in both animal- and plant-based foods.
 Animal-based proteins like fish, chicken, eggs, cheese, milk, and yogurt are considered high in biological value.
 In other words, these proteins provide all essential amino acids for muscle building.
 Vegetarians and vegans can obtain all essential amino acids from plant-based diets, however, it requires proper planning.
 The good news?
-Today’s food landscape offers an abundance of plant-based high quality proteins such as pseudo-cereals (quinoa and buckwheat) and ancient grains (farro and freekah).
+Today’s food landscape offers an abundance of plant-based high-quality proteins such as pseudo-cereals (quinoa and buckwheat) and ancient grains (farro and freekah).
 A diet rich in these foods as part of a variety mixed with veggies, nuts, seeds, and legumes can provide all essential amino acids to working muscles.